data2health/architecting_attribution/README.md

 ### Welcome!

 Architecting Attribution is no longer an active CD2H project.
 Despite this, we're glad you joined us and are still happy to hear from you.
-Feedback and brainstorming is welcomed!
-What do you want to help create?
-How can we improve credit and incentives for interdisciplinary team members?
-There are lots of ways that you can get involved:

 * Join us on the [#Attribution channel](https://cd2h.slack.com/messages/CE75A2EF3) on [CD2H Slack](https://cd2h.slack.com/messages) to chat about the project, ask/answer questions, network, and share relevant files or announcements.
 * The [contributor attribution model and related components](https://contributor-attribution-model.readthedocs.io/en/latest/) are actively being developed.
 Please check it out, we welcome input and feedback.